 Laser Powder Bed Fusion (LPBF)

-Development of the perfect LPBF process
+Development of the optimal LPBF process

-Our services at a glance
+Our services

 Additively manufactured hydrogen combustion chamber in MicroMix design